 - Acromioclavicular Joint Pain.
 This is usually in someone between 20 and 50 years old who has a history of dislocating or part dislocating the joint during sports or overhead activities.
 It is common in rugby.

 - Shoulder joint dislocation.
-Commonly done by falling on the arm with it out to the side.
-Requires medical attention.
+Commonly caused by falling on the arm with it out to the side.
+Requires medical attention immediately.

 - Frozen Shoulder.
 More common over 40 years old, in diabetics and in women.
 Often the cause is not clear, the condition can be severe and take a long time to settle.